Memorabilix

 Autographs of Brian May

-Sir Brian Harold May (born 19 July 1947) is an English musician, songwriter, record producer, animal welfare activist and astrophysicist.
-He achieved worldwide fame as the lead guitarist and backing vocalist of the rock band Queen, which he co-founded with singer Freddie Mercury and drummer Roger Taylor.
+Sir Brian Harold May (born 19 July 1947) is an English musician, animal welfare activist and astrophysicist.
+He achieved global fame as the lead guitarist and backing vocalist of the rock band Queen, which he co-founded with singer Freddie Mercury and drummer Roger Taylor.
 His guitar work and songwriting contributions helped Queen become one of the most successful acts in music history.

 Following the death of Mercury in 1991, aside from the 1992 tribute concert, the release of Made in Heaven (1995) and the 1997 tribute single to Mercury, "No-One but You (Only the Good Die Young)" (written by May), Queen were put on hiatus for several years but were eventually reconvened by May and Taylor for further performances featuring other vocalists.
 In 2005, a Planet Rock poll saw May voted the seventh-greatest guitarist of all time.
 He was ranked at No. 33 on Rolling Stone's 2023 list of 250 greatest guitarists of all time.
 In 2012, he was further ranked the second-greatest guitarist in a Guitar World magazine readers poll.
 In 2001, May was inducted into the Rock and Roll Hall of Fame as a member of Queen and, in 2018, the band received the Grammy Lifetime Achievement Award.